 Practice with colleagues and friends.
 Ask them to try to catch you saying anything negative about another person.

-You Didn’t Research
+Managers Who Didn’t Research

 Any manager needs to be good at research.
 If you cannot research more than what google tells you when trying to land the job, then you are not likely to do in depth research when you have the job.